Claiming for animal damage

 • Donkey or mule

-You can also report the location of any dead animal you come across - even if you didn't hit the animal yourself.
+The local council has responsibility to remove any wild animals from the road, so report the location of the animal as soon as you can.
+You can also report any dead animal you come across – even if you didn't hit it yourself.
 It's not a legal obligation but it does help keep the roads safer.

 Deer accidents

-Some parts of the country are prone to lots of deer on the road, which could explain why there are so many deer-related road accidents each year.
-You can also check out our top ten tips for avoiding deer collisions
+Some parts of the country are prone to deer crossing roads, especially where there is woodland or forestry.
+Check our top tips for avoiding deer collisions

 What if I hit someone's pet?

-Hitting any animal can be upsetting but knowing it’s someone’s pet could cut that little bit deeper.
 As far as the law's concerned, you must report hitting a dog.
-If you do run over a dog, check to see if it's wearing collar and get in touch with the police ASAP.
+If you do run over a dog, see if it's wearing an ID collar and get in touch with the police as soon as possible.

-Legally, you don’t have to report hitting a cat.
-However, this could change in future with a new Cats Bill being debated in parliament.
-Either way, cat owners will appreciate it if you check for a collar and contact the family with your whereabouts.
+At present you don't have to report hitting a cat, though the owner will appreciate it if you check for a collar and contact them.

-If the cat is injured, you might wrap it up in any blankets you have and take it to a vet.
-Be cautious around any wounded animals though - they could get aggressive if in pain.
+If the cat is injured, you could wrap it up in any blankets you have and take it to a vet.
+Be cautious around any wounded animal – they could get aggressive if in pain.

-Am I insured if I have a collision with an animal?
+Am I covered if I have a collision with an animal?

-Hitting a large animal at speed can easily cause extensive damage - to both the car and the animal.
+Hitting a large animal at any speed can cause extensive damage – to both the car and the animal.

-If you’re able to prove that the animal was a pet, farm animal or any animal otherwise owned, you can reclaim your costs through the owner if they should have kept the animal secure.
+If you can prove the animal was a pet, farm animal or any animal otherwise owned, you can reclaim your costs through the owner whereby they should have kept the animal secure.

 Other types of animal damage

-Squirrels, mice and other pesky rodents can sneak into your car and chew on the wiring inside it.
-If you have comprehensive insurance, your repairs are usually covered.
-But you might be asked to prove that you were keeping your car parked somewhere secure.
-You might not be able to make a claim if your car is in storage or parked on the street, for example.
+Squirrels, mice and other rodents can sneak into your car and chew on the wiring inside.
+If you have comprehensive insurance repairs are usually covered.
+But you may be asked to prove that your car was parked somewhere secure.
+You may not be able to make a claim if your car is in storage or parked on the street, for example.

-If you're alert and 'animal aware' you should be able to avoid accidents with animals but if you are unfortunate enough to hit one, you can be sure that our 5 Star rated car insurance will always be there to help.
+Keeping alert and animal aware should prevent accidents with animals, but if you're unfortunate enough to hit one you can be sure that our Defaqto Star rated car insurance will always be there to help.

 That's what 10% of our new customers pay*